 (1) Stovel Lake in Wood Buffalo National Park, Alberta is named after F/L Stovel.

-(2) Parker Peninsula on Spencer Lake, Manitoba is named after P/O Parker.
+(2) Parker Peninsular on Spencer Lake, Manitoba is named after P/O Parker.

 REASON FOR LOSS

 On the night of 27/28 July, 787 aircraft were dispatched with 729 reaching the target area dropping 2,326 tons of bombs.
-Seventeen aircraft failed to return well below the expected loss rate due to a large part by the use of "window" - thin aluminum strips dropped by the bomber force, which confused the German radar defences.
-Of the seventeen, thirteen were victims of the Luftwaffe night fighters.
+Seventeen aircraft failed to return, well below the expected loss rate due to a large part by the use of 'window', thin aluminum strips dropped by the bomber force, which confused the German radar defences.
+Of the seventeen, thirteen were the victims of the Luftwaffe night fighters.

 F/L Stovel and crew took off from Leeming at 22:30 hours.
 At 01:15 hours they were intercepted and shot down by Gefr.
-Siegfried Konig of 9./NGJ3 from a height of 6000 meters.
-The Halifax crashed at Meezen, 15 kilometers west of Neumunster some 60 kilometers north of the target.
+Siegfried Konig of 9./NGJ3 from a height of 6,000 meters.
+The Halifax finally crashing at Meezen, 15 kilometers west of Neumunster some 60 kilometers north of the target.

 F/L George Horne McDougal, Hamburg Cemetery, Collective Grave 6A.D.8-10.
 Son of George Horne and Elizabeth McDougal of Edinburgh.

-Upon enlisting in October 1940, he complete his initial training at No.1 ITS, Toronto and from there went for Service Flying Training at Camp Borden and Calgary.
+Upon enlisting in October 1940, he completed his initial training at No.1 ITS, Toronto and from there went for service flying training at Camp Borden and Calgary.
 He then graduated from No.3 Bombing and Gunnery School, MacDonald, Manitoba before being posted to England in September 1941.

-Researched and written for Aircrew Remembered by Colin Bamford and dedicated to the families of the crew of Halifax DT749.
+Researched and written for Aircrew Remembered by Colin Bamford and dedicated to the families of Halifax DT749.